GSanShui/SynergyX/README.md

 1. In SynergyX, we use normalized multi-omics data of cell lines and substructure encodings of drugs as input features.
 The preprocessed data is stored in `data/0_cell_data/` and `data/1_drug_data/`.
 You can also preprocess your own data by following the steps in `data/data_process.ipynb`. <br>
 **Note**:
-   - `data/0_cell_data/` is is available for download [here](https://drive.google.com/drive/folders/1tQ9gWUcPuJQrUCMOropb0iTVXLC10hTg?usp=sharing).
-   - If raw data is needed, please refer to `data/raw_data/`.
-Specifically, the raw omics data can be downloaded [here](https://drive.google.com/file/d/1M2A5zEN7X7Sxm_BfL-xpoNIevHnx4eF9/view?usp=sharing) and placed in `data/raw_data/omics_data`.
+   Due to the size of certain data files, direct uploading to GitHub is not feasible.These files can be accessed for download [here](https://drive.google.com/drive/folders/1jhzBSWNth5Clv9DQj8M7XujT1HIAfkoM?usp=drive_link).
+If you require these data, please download it and place it in the appropriate folder.

 3. Our collected drug combination data is stored in `data/split/all_items.npy`, where the data items are in the format `[drugA_canonical_smi, drugB_canonical_smi, cell_ID, label]`.
 Note that your data should be organized in the same format.
 If the label is unknown, assign a value of `0.` to the label.
 4. Before training or testing the model, remember to update the data path within `utils.py`.